melt-umn/ableC-lvars/README.md

 ### Reading from LVars with `get`

-In order to deterministically read from lattice variables with `get`, a programmer must set up a "threshold" set (of type `ThresholdSet<a>*`) that indicates when an LVar is ready to be read from.
+In order to deterministically read from lattice variables with `get`, a programmer must set up a "threshold set" (of type `ThresholdSet<a>*`) that indicates when an LVar is ready to be read from.
 Each threshold set is composed of one or more activation sets (of type `ActivationSet<a>*`), and each activation set is composed of one or more elements of the base data type.
 Once the value of an LVar is at or above one of the values in one of the activation sets with respect to the lattice, the unique matched activation set is accessible to the programmer.

 #### Creating Activation Sets